Write Your Name in Hieroglyphics

 Egyptian hieroglyphs are symbols that represent sounds, objects, ideas, or groups of sounds.
 Unlike modern alphabets, each hieroglyph carries visual meaning.
 For example, an owl represents the sound "M", while a reed leaf stands for "I" or "Y".
 Some hieroglyphs stand for whole words, while others act like letters.

 The ancient Egyptians believed that writing had divine power.
-That’s why they carved hieroglyphs into tombs, temples, and scrolls—to preserve memory, protect spirits, and tell stories that would last forever.
+That’s why they carved hieroglyphs into tombs, temples, and scrolls—to preserve memory, protect spirits, and tell stories that would last forever, especially within sacred spaces such as Karnak Temple.

 🔹Get some information And Read About Cairo Tower